gbl08ma/utilities/README.md

   - **Chronometer functionality** - 20 timers that can go upwards or downwards, and be paused (accuracy: +/- 7 ms)

   - **Calendar** - besides seeing any calendar month, you can add events on specific days (useful for storing exam dates and assignment due dates).
-You can also choose to use the week view, which has the advantage of showing more event details.
+You can choose to use the week view, which has the advantage of showing more event details.
 Events can be edited, deleted and copied or moved to other days.
 You can easily set a stopwatch to remind you about a certain event.
 Searching for events is also supported.

   - **Task list** - like calendar events, but with no set date.
 You can mark tasks as complete.